TMU station

-TMU (formerly Dundas) is a subway station on Line 1 Yonge–University in Toronto, Ontario, Canada.
-It is located at the intersection of Yonge Street and Dundas Street.
-It was renamed TMU in November 2025 following a partnership between the TTC and Toronto Metropolitan University (TMU).
+TMU (formerly Dundas) is a Toronto subway station on Line 1 Yonge–University in Toronto, Ontario, Canada.
+It is located at the intersection of Yonge Street and Dundas Street near Sankofa Square.
+The station was known as Dundas station before being renamed in 2025 following a partnership between the Toronto Transit Commission and Toronto Metropolitan University (TMU).

-Name

-From its opening in 1954 until 2025, this station was known as Dundas, after Dundas Street, which was named after Henry Dundas who played a role in delaying the abolition of the transatlantic slave trade.

-However, in the wake of the killing of George Floyd by an Minneapolis police officer and subsequent discovery of the graves of children buried in the Canadian residential school system, Toronto City Council voted in 2021 to rename Dundas Street and other civic assets named after Dundas, including Dundas and Dundas West stations.
-In December 2023, Toronto City Council passed a motion that instructed the TTC to rename Dundas station by the fourth quarter of 2024.
-Toronto Metropolitan University expressed an interest in financing the renaming of the station if it was renamed in the university's honour.
-In May 2025, the TTC approved a proposal to rename the station TMU, with the university agreeing to fund the transition.
-In November 2025, new signage reflecting the renaming began being erected.

 History

-Dundas station, re-named as TMU in November 2026, originally opened in 1954 as part of the original stretch of the Yonge subway line from to Eglinton station.
+The station was opened as Dundas in 1954 as part of the original stretch of the Yonge subway line from to Eglinton station.
 The original address, 300 Yonge Street, is still commonly used in TTC system maps.

 When Toronto's Eaton Centre was built in the 1970s, a pedestrian tunnel was constructed under the tracks outside the fare-paid areas, connecting the two separate concourses.
 The station was refurbished in 1982, with the original Vitrolite tiles being replaced with yellow ceramic tiling.

 As part of the construction of Yonge–Dundas Square (now Sankofa Square) in the early 2000s, a new entrance staircase was created, giving access to the station directly from the square.
 In 2002, this station became accessible with the addition of elevators.